 and if it isn't, I have a responsibility to both of us to not feel offended.

 Now, when someone does take my food choices into consideration, I am incredibly grateful.
 It's like an extra helping of love sprinkled over the meal!

-Here is a list of food choices and special food needs that you may come across on your cooking journey.
+Here is a list of food choices and needs that you may come across on your cooking journey.

 Vegetarianism can be a bit overwhelming for people who aren't vegetarians because, well, vegetarians seem to have so many rules about what they will or won't eat.
-And each vegetarian is different.
+And even though "plant-based" has become a marketing trend in food, each vegetarian is different.
 Some people are Lacto-Ovo Vegetarians which means that besides plants, seeds, and nuts, they eat dairy products and eggs.
 Some are just Lacto (dairy) while others are just Ovo (egg eaters).
 There are Vegans who eat no animal products at all, including honey.
 And Fruitarians who eat fruit (and for many, only fruit that has fallen from a plant instead of being picked) and sometimes, nuts and seeds.
 Raw Foodists are usually vegetarian or vegan (although some do eat raw fish and meat) but they do not eat any food heated above 118 degrees Fahrenheit (the point at which digestive enzymes are said to break down).

 I also include Semi-Vegetarians (also called Flexitarians) here.
 They eat a diet that is mostly based on plants but they have a piece of meat once in awhile.
 However, what that piece of meat actually is (fish, bird or mammal) also depends on the individual.
 Pescetarians eat only fish or seafood; Pollotarians eat only birds; and Pesce-Pollo (or Pollo-Pesce)tarians eat both fish and fowl.